 It was kind of funny because I was taking blogging courses with high hopes I would be one of those “made it big” bloggers that go around posting their amazing income monthly as it rose to 5 figures a month just for writing in their blog.

 I had no idea how many hours these bloggers actually worked to get to that point and the painstaking amount of learning.
 I took a few different courses, some free and some worth a couple hundred.
 The best one I found on blogging was Start A Mom Blog because it took you from knowing nothing to being able to get that blog off the ground and going within a few weeks or sooner.

-I wanted a business I could tangibly see that my hours of work were getting paid for.
+I wanted a business I could tangibly see that my hours of work I was getting paid for.
 I spent hours on my blog posts and designing my blog and didn’t see any return.
 I was impatient mind you.
-Suzi has tons of success stories from bloggers that have taken her course and made money within a few months, but I just couldn’t wait that long.
+There were tons of success stories from bloggers that have taken her course and made money within a few months, but I just couldn’t wait that long.
 I was super impatient to make money from online work.

-The information I learned from the blogging courses helped so much in my VA course that I am absolutely happy I took those courses and they were not a waste of money at all.
-I was able to offer blogging services, content writing, SEO, keyword research etc. in my VA services.
+The information I learned from the blogging courses helped so much in my VA business that I am absolutely happy I took those courses and they were not a waste of money at all.
+I was able to offer blogging services, content writing, SEO, keyword research, etc. in my VA services.
 I also offered WordPress design because I loved setting up blogs and websites.
-Things I enjoyed doing I offered in my business.
+Things I enjoyed doing I offered in my new business.

 I offered my services for free to two businesses to get experience and build my portfolio and testimonials.
 This made me feel more confident when I went out to promote my services to paying clients.